All of your winners of the Classic Physique division at Mr. Olympia.

 Breon Ansley is next in line and took the next two titles for the Classic Physique division.
 Always athletic growing up, this pro bodybuilder had a football scholarship to Iowa State as a defensive end, but as many have experienced, an injury forced him to stop.
 Through this, however, he found bodybuilding and began competing, finishing highly, and establishing himself in the bodybuilding community.
 His two back-to-back wins cemented for him that he was capable of competing with the best.

-Chris Bumstead seems unstoppable, and rightfully so given that he has won the last five titles in the Classic Physique category at Mr. Olympia, beating out some amazing competitors.
+Chris Bumstead was unstoppable for a span of time, as he took the title in the Classic Physique category at Mr. Olympia six years in a row, beating out some amazing competitors.
 Weightlifting at a young age, it is no surprise that he loves bodybuilding and is willing to do what it takes to see serious gains.
-He started out receiving guidance from pro bodybuilder Iain Valliere, but now works closely under the supervision of renowned coach Hany Rambod, who has coached multiple Mr. Olympias, so it is safe to say that Chris Bumstead has the best advice.
+He started out receiving guidance from pro bodybuilder Iain Valliere, but now worked closely under the supervision of renowned coach Hany Rambod, who has coached multiple Mr. Olympias, so it is safe to say that Chris Bumstead had the best advice during his career.

 Classic Physique Competitors to Watch Out For

-The 2023 Mr. Olympia contest was held in Orlando, Florida, from Nov.
-2-5th at the Orange County Convention Center.
+The 2025 Mr. Olympia contest was held in Las Vegas, Nevada, from October 9-12th.
 As fan favorites and new up-and-comers sought to be the best, it was surely an exciting event to watch, and showed us some great talent.
-The 2023 Olympia also showed us a few Classic Physique competitors to look out for.
+The 2025 Olympia also showed us a few Classic Physique competitors to look out for.

 Wrap Up